Digital-Business-Council/Digital-Capability-Publisher/docs/appendixausecases.md

  2. The Sender sends the business document to their Access Point;

- 3. The sending Access Point performs the business discovery process to obtain the capability of the recipient (which includes obtaining the service endpoint of the receiving Access Point); a. <<include>> SUC005 – Lookup Participant’s Digital Capability.
+ 3. The sending Access Point performs the business discovery process to obtain the capability of the recipient (which includes obtaining the service endpoint of the receiving Access Point); a. <&lt;include&gt;> SUC005 – Lookup Participant’s Digital Capability.

  4. The sending Access Point sends the business document to the recipient’s nominated Access Point for the business document type;